-A number of Members within the Scheme have investments that are associated with a GMP guarantee.
-The underpin continues to provide a "floor" of a guaranteed minimum pension, regardless of asset performance, which would be lost if this underpin was not a benefit feature.
-The underpin has historically been found to apply for a number of Members and is therefore expected to apply to a number of Members on a forward-looking basis.
+A number of Members within the Scheme have investments that are associated with a Guaranteed Minimum Pension (GMP) guarantee.
+The underpin provides a "floor" of a Guaranteed Minimum Pension, regardless of asset performance, which would be lost if this underpin was not a benefit feature.
+The underpin has historically been found to apply for a number of Members and is projected to apply to a reasonable proportion of Members on a forward-looking basis.